shelleycavaness/express_randonner/README.md

 In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
 This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+[Morgan] (https://expressjs.com/en/resources/middleware/morgan.html)  The format function will be called with three arguments tokens, req, and res, where tokens is an object with all defined tokens, req is the HTTP request and res is the HTTP response.
+The function is expected to return a string that will be the log line, or undefined / null to skip logging.

 ## Authentication

 Requests are authenticated using the `Authorization` header with a valid JWT.
 We define two express middlewares in `routes/auth.js` that can be used to authenticate requests.
 The `required` middleware configures the `express-jwt` middleware using our application's secret and will return a 401 status code if the request cannot be authenticated.
 The payload of the JWT can then be accessed from `req.payload` in the endpoint.
 The `optional` middleware configures the `express-jwt` in the same way as `required`, but will *not* return a 401 status code if the request cannot be authenticated.